Kendo Guide for Beginners

 Kendo Guide for Complete Beginners

 Every single video is for you to learn kendo more efficiently outside the dojo.
 Mind you that these are complementary study materials of Kendo Basics I, II and III videos and Kendo Guide for Beginners book.
+This doesn't come with the book and the basic videos.

 - Do This First!